Main Content

 E-Reserves:

 1. Coakley, J. (2000).
-Sport in society: An inspiration or an opiate?
-In S. Eitzen (Ed.)
-Sport in contemporary society: An anthology (6th ed.). (pp. 27–36).
+Sport in Society: An Inspiration or an Opiate?
+In S. Eitzen (Ed.), Sport in Contemporary Society: An Anthology (6th ed.) (pp. 27–36).
 New York: Worth Publishers.

 2. Sage, G. (1998).
-Social images and sport.
-In Power and ideology in American sport: A critical perspective (pp. 17 to the top of page 30).
+Social Images and Sport.
+In Power and Ideology in American Sport: A Critical Perspective (pp. 17 to the top of page 30).
 Champaign, IL: Human Kinetics Books.

 Materials:

 1. Coronet Instructional Films.
 (1948).
-Capitalism.
-Retrieved from http://archive.org/details/Capitali1948
+Capitalism [Video file]. https://youtu.be/AaFEZ1Aqn8A?si=aN6p7ggb_tXxU3Ew

 2. Knickerbocker Productions.
 (1957).
-Social Class in America.
-McGraw-Hill Book Co., Inc. Retrieved from http://archive.org/details/SocialCl1957
+Social Class in America [Video file].
+McGraw-Hill Book Co., Inc. https://youtu.be/VLzQMSK2aGU?si=M7_ja_URs117WhJy

 3. stanleyfrog.
 (2013, September 12).
-How soccer explains the world: An unlikely theory of globalization [Video file].
-Retrieved from http://www.youtube.com/watch?v=8Amo1b3BUgc
+How soccer explains the world: An unlikely theory of globalization [Video file]. http://www.youtube.com/watch?v=8Amo1b3BUgc

 4. jamesgangky.
 (2013, September 9).
-Any Given Sunday Al Pacino Pre-Game Speech [Video file].
-Retrieved from http://www.youtube.com/watch?v=oSDhhZtRwFU
+Any Given Sunday Al Pacino Pre-Game Speech [Video file]. http://www.youtube.com/watch?v=oSDhhZtRwFU

 Assignments: